 Under certain circumstances, however, the statute of limitations deadline may be extended.
-If you are injured in a car accident, for example, but your injuries are not immediately apparent, then your limitations period may be “tolled” — in other words, suspended — until the date of discovery.
+If you are injured in a car crash, for example, but your injuries are not immediately apparent, then your limitations period may be “tolled” — in other words, suspended — until the date of discovery.

 Q: What damages am I entitled to recover?

-Compensatory damages include, but are not necessarily limited, to: wage loss, loss of future earning capacity, emotional distress, pain and suffering, property loss, medical expenses, and more.
+Compensatory damages include, but are not necessarily limited, to wage loss, loss of future earning capacity, emotional distress, pain and suffering, property loss, medical expenses, and more.

 Q: Will my insurance rates increase after a car accident?